 Financing receivables are valued using a discounted cash flow method.
-The financing receivables were independently valued using discounted cash flow method on 30 June 2022.
+The financing receivables were valued using a discounted cash flow method on 30 June 2023.

 An overview of the risk exposures and fair value measurements relating to financial assets and liabilities at fair value through profit or loss is included in note 20.